-In terms of this proposed site (T6/476), where it is a new application, based on the data provided during the initial licence application in consultations with NGOs and semi-state bodies, in addition to the detail provided in the Appropriate Assessments (specific to Aquaculture in Castlemaine Harbour (Marine Institute 2018 & 2019 and Niras 2018 & 2019), as well as existing bird datasets (I-WeBS, NPWS & Inis), it is the considered opinion of the advisor that the implementation of a new aquaculture site in the Harbour could have a significant adverse effect on the conservation objectives of the SPA, in terms of disturbance (Noise/ Visual) and displacement of bird species listed as SCIs for the SPA (further outlined below), within which it is proposed to be sited.
+In terms of this proposed site (T6/401), where it is a new application, based on the data provided during the initial licence application in consultations with NGOs and semi-state bodies, in addition to the detail provided in the Appropriate Assessments (specific to Aquaculture in Castlemaine Harbour (Marine Institute 2018 & 2019 and Niras 2018 & 2019), as well as existing species datasets (I-WeBS & NPWS), it is the considered opinion of the advisor that the implementation of a new aquaculture site in the Harbour could have a significant adverse effect on the conservation objectives of the SPA, in terms of disturbance (Noise/ Visual) and displacement of bird species listed as SCIs for the SPA (further outlined below), within which it is proposed to be sited.

-The site is located in proximity to a number of minor High Tide roosts (approximately 250m) (road access route passes within 100m of these high tide roosts).
-For the birds considered a Species of Conservation Interest for Castlemaine Harbour SPA, as the access route will be utilised 2-3 hours either side of low tide (i.e. outside of the high tide period) it is considered that access to the proposed site will be non-disturbing to high tide roost sites.
+The site is located in close proximity to a major High Tide roost for the birds considered a Species of Conservation Interest for Castlemaine Harbour SPA, as the access route will be utilised 2-3 hours either side of low tide (i.e. outside of the high tide period) it is considered that access to the proposed site will be non-disturbing to high tide roost sites.

-Although it is considered that birds (listed as SCIs for the SPA) potentially utilising the area of the proposed site will be disturbed or displaced (depending on the species' sensitivity to disturbance) for the duration of the license, although this will be significantly limited to 2-3 hours either side of low tide when husbandry activities take place, this is considered significant for species considered as being sensitive to disturbance, and may limit the foraging capabilities of certain species therefore, the potential impact of the proposed aquaculture licence as well as the cumulative impact of another aquaculture licence has been deemed as likely to cause a significant effect on bird populations though displacement of birds from foraging habitat for the duration of the licence (Niras, 2018 & 2019).
+It is considered that birds (listed as SCIs for the SPA) potentially utilising the area of the proposed site will be disturbed or displaced (depending on the species' sensitivity to disturbance) for the duration of the license, although this will be significantly limited to 2-3 hours either side of low tide when husbandry activities take place, this is considered significant for species considered as being sensitive to disturbance, and may limit the foraging capabilities of certain species therefore, the potential impact of the proposed aquaculture licence as well as the cumulative impact of another aquaculture licence has been deemed as likely to cause a significant negative effect on bird populations through displacement from foraging habitat for the duration of the licence (Niras, 2018 & 2019).
 Further consideration of this element is discussed in Section 6.5.4.

-6.4 Economic Effects
+6.4 Economic effects

 Tourism and natural resources are key areas of employment in the region (Kerry County Council, 2015).
-The aquaculture industry provides a substantial element of the overall economy of the county and the region around the Harbour, in addition to providing employment overseas where seed for the sites is typically sought.
-Should the proposed site (T6/476) be approved it would provide local employment from the operation of the business in addition to supplying local product to the region therefore providing for the local and regional economy.
+The aquaculture industry provides a substantial element of the overall economy of the county and the region around the Harbour, in addition to providing employment overseas where seed for the sites is typically sought (France in terms of this proposed site).
+Should the proposed site (T6/401) be approved it would provide local employment from the operation of the business in addition to supplying local product to the region therefore providing for the local and regional economy.

-It is the considered opinion of the advisor that the operation of this proposed new site (T6/476) could provide a positive effect to the local and regional economy.
+It is the considered opinion of the advisor that the operation of this new proposed site could provide a positive effect to the local and regional economy.